A First Time Buyers Guide To Buy-To-Let Mortgages

 Can First-Time Buyers Get a Buy-to-Let Mortgage?

-Yes, you can.
+Yes, you may secure a buy-to-let mortgage.
 But, there are some extra hurdles compared to experienced buyers.

-Lenders see first-time buyers, defined as someone who has never owned a residential property, as a bit riskier because you haven’t rented out a property before.
+Lenders see first-time buyers, defined as someone who has never owned a residential property, as more riskier because you haven’t rented out a property before.

 - Less experience in the property market.
 Since you haven’t bought or sold property before, lenders may be cautious about your understanding of the market.